-Hosted by the Irish Congress of Southern California, the annual St Patricks Day Parade in San Diego is the largest parade West of the Mississippi and is a great family friendly event.
-This parade just celebrated its 37th year and it gathers the entire community together for a chance to be Irish for the day.
+Hosted by the Irish Congress of Southern California, the annual St Patricks Day Parade in San Diego is the largest parade of its kind west of the Mississippi and is a great family friendly event.
+This parade just celebrated its 37th year, and it gathers the entire community together for a chance to be Irish for the day.
 I got to go in 2017, and it was a fun experience, here is all the information.

 - Check the dates as it is usually before the actual St Patrick Day

 - Location: 6th St near Balboa Park

 - This information was from my visit in 2017